-The team members and any external groups want to know what to focus on right now and what is next.
-They need clear priorities so they can navigate their tasks and ensure the right things get done...when they need to be done.
+Team members and external groups want to know what to focus on right now and what is next.
+They need clear priorities so they can navigate their tasks and ensure the right things get done when they need to be done.